GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
+> ### It turns out that style matters in programming for the same reason that it matters in writing.
+It makes for better reading.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts